umakiyer/Challenge-1/README.md

 	Used the pivot table to create the line chart with the month & the outcome using the theater as the filter for the parent category

 ### Analysis of Outcomes Based on Goals
-To figure out the outcome of the campaighn depending upon campaign goal amount
+To figure out the outcome of the campaign depending upon campaign goal amount

 ### Challenges and Difficulties Encountered
 	Was not familiar with countif function.
 Didn't understand how the parameters had to be passed.